sixth Form Information

 - Courses available – We offer a wide range of Advanced level subjects and opportunities for ‘retakes’ in Maths and English.
 We have very flexible arrangements for combining these to suit the individual student.
 Results are consistently strong.
-There are wide opportunities for enrichment in our local community through work experience, Young Enterprise, the Duke of Edinburgh Award, involvement in sports, the arts and service in and outside school.
+There are wide opportunities for enrichment in our local community through work experience, Young Enterprise, involvement in sports, the arts and service in and outside of school.

-- Staff – In many cases the staff know you already and know where you might be likely to have difficulties.
+- Staff – In many cases the staff know you already and know where you might be likely to have difficulties or excel.
 They will certainly know the work you have done previously and be very familiar with the courses you have followed in previous years.

 - Friends – Staying on at school means that you will have an opportunity to remain with your present friends who are also staying on.

 - Travel to school is easy for most students, particularly those in Wirksworth or areas served by the contract buses.
 Although bus travel may now incur some costs, these will almost certainly be no more than travelling to Buxton, Derby or Chesterfield and, for most, there will be a considerable saving of time.

 For further information on any aspect of sixth form study please contact to our Director of Sixth Form Mrs Julia Moseley- firstname.lastname@example.org